jll63/yomm2/yomm11-yomm2.md

 would create two objects with the same name.

 In Yomm2, declaring a method creates a plain inline function.
-Thus it is perfectly acceptable to create several methods that have the same name and differ only by their argument lists.
+Thus it is possible to create several methods that have the same name and differ only by their signature.
 It is also possible to take a pointer to a method.

 ## Support for smart pointers